oxcodemojo/RaiseboxFaucet_ff/README.md

 # RAISEBOX_FAUCET

+## Token Information
-# TOKEN NAME: RAISEBOX TOKEN
+- **Token Name:** RAISEBOX TOKEN

-# TOKEN SYMBOL: RB
+- **Token Symbol:** RB

+## Faucet Overview
-# faucet: Testers of the Raisebox contract can obtain test tokens from this faucet for testing purposes.
+The RaiseBox Faucet allows testers of the RaiseBox contract to obtain **test tokens** for testing purposes.

+### Sepolia ETH Drip
-# faucet: first time intractors with this faucet contract receive a sepolia eth drip 0f 0.01 ether alog side faucet tokens.
+- First-time interactors with this faucet contract also receive a **Sepolia ETH drip of 0.01 ETH** alongside faucet tokens.

-# Sepolia eth drip is to enable future users of the contract this token will service to test the functionalities of the contract
+- The Sepolia ETH drip is intended to enable future users of the contract to test the functionalities of the token and the contract.

+### Faucet Rules
-# Testers can only request token from this faucet once 3 days (72 hours).
+- Testers can only request tokens from this faucet **once every 3 days (72 hours)**.

-# There is a minimum withdrawal amount 0f 1000 tokens for this faucet set at 100 test tokens per request
+- There is a **minimum withdrawal amount of 1000 tokens**,for each request.

-# only the faucet owner can mint/burn tokens and there must always be an amount greater than the requested withdrawal.

-# Users can donate sepolia eth this contract which would then be used to service the sepolia eth drip function of this contract.
-Donations are much appreciated.
+- Only the **faucet owner** can mint or burn tokens.
+The contract ensures that there is always enough token balance to satisfy requested withdrawals.

+### Donations
+- Users can **donate Sepolia ETH** to this contract.
+These donations are used to fund the Sepolia ETH drip function.
-# Donations can be sent directly or via external contracts, whcih ever can be received by this contract.
+- Donations are appreciated and can be sent either **directly** or via **external contracts** to this contract.